 The Royal Botanic Gardens at Kew, or Kew Gardens as they are familiarly known, are difficult to sum up.
 First, of course, there is a huge garden in the English landscape garden tradition.
 Elements of the historic landscape garden illustrate significant characteristics of the art of gardens from the 18th to the 20th centuries.
 What that means, practically, is there are miles of enjoyable walkways among thick plantings of flowers, trees, and green bushes.

-Kew Gardens is set among a series of parks and estates along the River Thames' southwestern reaches and , includes work by several internationally renowned English landscape architects.
+Kew Gardens is set among a series of parks and estates along the River Thames' southwestern reaches and include work by several internationally renowned English landscape architects.
 This location also means that it's right around the corner from some incredible British cottages, so why not rent one of these to stay within walking distance of the Gardens.”

 The Thames river side of the gardens features one of the homes of English King George III and his wife, Queen Charlotte, along with her small private gardens.
 You are free to walk through the the small home and Charlotte's gardens.